 8.Review and provide feedback for revisions of protocols, policies, and practices that decrease sexual misconduct and increase awareness on campus in conjunction with the Title IX Coordinator, student affairs, and human resources.
 Create written resources for the College and community designed to prevent and respond to sexual misconduct, substance abuse and mental health issues.
 Participate in public awareness activities.
 Determine what information resources should be available in written, electronic or social media formats and manage ongoing updates.
 Design and develop such material in collaboration with the, Title IX Coordinator.

 9.Provide resources, case management services, and advocacy to students and employees of the College who have been victims of sexual misconduct (sexual assault, sexual harassment, domestic and dating violence and stalking).
 Conduct individual appointments, crisis intervention, education, referral and consultation.
+Work closely and collaboratively with community organizations such as YWCA and Mutual Ground to support students, staff and/or faculty who have been victims of sexual misconduct.
 Continue on-going educational groups addressing sexual misconduct concerns.
 Assist with the assessment process for individuals dealing with sexual misconduct issues and provide assistance and referral (particularly in a mental health emergency) as needed in each situation.
-Accompany students to critical on-campus and off-campus services as needed (e.g. campus safety, student affairs, hospital, law enforcement, civil or criminal court, social services).
+Accompany students to critical on-campus and off-campus services as needed (e.g. campus safety, student affairs, hospital, law enforcement, community support services, civil or criminal court, social services).